HCS7194-AU18/ShaoyanZ/README.md

 # ShaoyanZ
 HCS7194
-# hello everyone!
+# Hello everyone!
 I'm Shaoyan.
 Welcome to this repository.
+# This is my first repository.